michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_4_QGIS2.md

 ## Calculate Population Change
 1. Open a new Project
 2. Import the Arabic15Raster file we just created.
-3. Import the [Arabic10Raster](https://drive.google.com/drive/u/0/folders/0B8IdSWLrkSd3TmRNZVNadEs4VTQ) or the [Arabic15Raster](https://drive.google.com/drive/u/0/folders/0B8IdSWLrkSd3TmRNZVNadEs4VTQ)file (whichever you are missing) from the Google Drive folder (the files were too big for GitHub).
+3. Import the [Arabic10Raster](https://drive.google.com/open?id=0B8IdSWLrkSd3VHQwNlZHb3hCRWs) or the [Arabic15Raster](https://drive.google.com/open?id=0B8IdSWLrkSd3Tmc2TlFKbHNxZjg) file (whichever you are missing) from the Google Drive folder (download BOTH files in the folder - you need **both** the .tif and the .tif.aux.xml).
 This file was created in the same way as Arabic15Raster.
-The supporting data for the other languages is in the Q2 Data folder. *QGIS 2.18.x is having some problems making these files*
+The supporting data for the other languages is in the Q2 Data folder. *QGIS 2.18.x is having some problems making these files, so if you want to do a project with dot densities, you may want to downgrade your QGIS to the more stable version 2.14*
 4. Both of these raster files are in the 'WGS 84 / Pseudo Mercator EPSG 3857' Projection.
 Make sure that both of the layers and the project are in this CRS.
 If they are not, change them now.
 5. This is difficult to look at because the colors are inverted (white indicates high density, black indicates low).
 We want to change this for both layers.
   1. Double click on the layer.